 Otherwise, here’s a sample of what a good and bad passport photo should look like.
 Should you need more examples of passport photos, check this visual guide.

-Now, let’s adjust your iPhone camera settings for passport photos:
+Now, let’s adjust your iPhone camera setting for taking passport size photos:

 - Go to “Settings” and scroll down to “Camera.”